top of page

 Future Directions

-Looking ahead, coastal managers and engineers will need to adopt more integrated coastal management systems that combine both conventional and nature-based solutions to address the long-term impacts of climate change.
+Looking ahead, coastal engineers in Australia and globally will need to adopt more integrated coastal management systems that combine both conventional and nature-based solutions to address the long-term impacts of climate change.
 These approaches will need to preserve coastal values, protect community livelihoods, and ensure sustainable coastal economies.

 Pilot projects, like ICM’s work on the Oceanside Re:Beach Project, will be key to advancing these strategies.
 Ongoing monitoring and research will play a vital role in refining nature-based guidelines and ensuring that future projects are both resilient and adaptable to the changing coastal environment.